UniMath/agda-unimath/src/synthetic-homotopy-theory/functoriality-sequential-colimits.lagda.md

       ( H)
 ```

-### The identity morphism induces the identity map
+#### The identity morphism induces the identity map on the standard sequential colimit

 We have `id∞ ~ id : A∞ → A∞`.